Production Checklist

 docplatform doctor

-# 8. Register admin account at https://docs.yourcompany.com
+# 7. Register your account at https://docs.yourcompany.com